HOW TO RETIRE HAPPY

 Most retirees have paid off their homes and no longer have children to support.
 And because retirees don't go to work, they don't spend as much on transportation, lunches, or clothing.

-In short, Malcolm Hamilton says, "Most Canadians [and retirees in other countries] seem to be retiring with about 50-percent pre-retirement income and most of them seem quite satisfied with their financial circumstances after they retire," Mr. Hamilton says.
+Malcolm Hamilton says, "Most Canadians [and retirees in other countries] seem to be retiring with about 50-percent pre-retirement income and most of them seem quite satisfied with their financial circumstances after they retire."

 Actual Retirement Income